To access material, start machines and answer questions login.

 Read the above and have Hydra at the ready.

-Start the AttackBox by pressing the Start AttackBox button at the top of this page.
-The AttackBox machine will start in Split-Screen view.
+is already installed on the AttackBox.
+Start the AttackBox by pressing the Start AttackBox button below, which will start the machine in split view.
 If it is not visible, use the blue Show Split View button at the top of the page.

-Press the green Start Machine button below to deploy the machine attached to this task, then navigate to http://MACHINE_IP on the AttackBox (this machine can take up to 3 minutes to boot)
+Once done, Click the Start Machine button below to deploy the machine attached to this task, then navigate to http://MACHINE_IP (opens in new tab) on the AttackBox (this machine can take up to 3 minutes to boot).

 hydra -l user -P passlist.txt ftp://MACHINE_IP